About Suginami Aikikai

 In 1999 we moved to our present and final location at 141 11th street, between Mission and Howard streets, San Francisco, California.

-Suginami Aikikai SF is directly Affiliated to Hombu Dojo Tokyo, under the direction of Christian Tissier Sensei 8 Dan.
+Suginami Aikikai SF is directly Affiliated to Hombu Dojo Tokyo, under the direction of Christian Tissier Sensei.

-Christian Tissier Sensei 8 dan (born 1951 in Paris, France) is one of the best known European Aikido teachers, who pioneered the art in France.
+Christian Tissier Sensei 8 dan (born 1951 in Paris) is one of the best known European Aikido teachers, who pioneered the art in France.
 He started his Aikido training in 1962 as a child in Paris, following the style of Hiroo Mochizuki.
 He soon went on to train under Mutsuro Nakazono and was awarded by him the 2nd dan before leaving for Tokyo in 1969.
 He came to the Aikikai Hombu Dojo as an 18-year-old, and trained there for seven years.
 Among the teachers that have inspired him are Seigo Yamaguchi, Kisaburo Osawa and the second doshu Kisshomaru Ueshiba.
 While living in Tokyo, he also trained in Kenjutsu under Minoru Inaba at the Shiseikan and in Kickboxing at the Mejiro Gym.
+As of 2016 Tissier Sensei became the official director of Suginami Aikikai SF.

 Kato Hiroshi Sensei